The Basics of Critiquing II: More on Protagonists and (Slippery) Goals

 • Tom Ripley is a protagonist.

 But sometimes it gets really tricky.
-The Great Gatsby is an example of things getting tricky because the book is told from the point of view of Nick, who is Gatsby’s neighbor.
-It would be easy to think that Nick is the protagonist.
-He is telling the entire story, and he ends up embroiled in all of Gatsby’s schemes.
+In The Great Gatsby, for instance, the story is told from the point of view of Nick, who is Gatsby’s neighbor.
+It would be easy to think Nick is the protagonist.
+He’s telling the story, and he ends up embroiled in all of Gatsby’s schemes.
 And he grows a lot in the book.
-But Gatsby is still the main character in both stories: the book itself and the story we are hearing from Nick.
+But Gatsby is still the main character in both stories: the book itself and the story we’re hearing from Nick.
 Gatsby is the one seeking the main goal (Daisy).
 Nick tells us this story, and seeks his own goal in a way (the truth about Gatsby), and grows the most (Gatsby doesn’t), but I still ascertain that Gatsby is the protag.
 (This one is fun to argue, though, especially in light of the fact that Fitzgerald didn’t really want to put Gatsby’s name in the original title, so have at it amongst yourselves. …)

 More on goals